 Running a compiled program

-A program created basing on generated code and the Adaptive Vision Library product requires the following components to run:
+A program created basing on generated code and the Aurora Vision Library product requires the following components to run:

 - All .avdata files generated with C++ code (if any were generated at all), located in the current application folder during the

-- A redistributable package of Visual C++ (from the version of Visual Studio used to compile the program and Adaptive Vision Library) installed in the destination system.
+- A redistributable package of Visual C++ (from the version of Microsoft Visual Studio used to compile the program and Aurora Vision Library) installed in the destination system.

 - If the generated code uses third party packages (e.g. cameras, I/O cards, serial ports), then additional .dll files (intermediating in the access to the drivers of such devices) are required.
 Such files are identified with names ending with the "_Kit" suffix, they can be found in the same directory as the used AVL.dll file (also in this case it is necessary that this file is compatible with given platform).
 In case when a required file is missing, the program being executed will report an error pointing the name of the missing module in a message.
 Such libraries are loaded dynamically during program execution.
 In such case, for correct execution it is also necessary to install proper redistributable packages or SDKs for the used devices.

-- A valid license for Adaptive Vision Library activated in the destination system.
+- A valid license for Aurora Vision Library activated in the destination system.

-After choosing a proper option in the Output tab, the C++ Code Generator, apart from modules' code, will also create a sample tentatively configured Visual Studio project together with sample user code using generated code.
-The configuration of such project follows the compilation requirements described above, including attaching headers and .lib files from the Adaptive Vision Library package (it uses the AVL_PATHXX environment path created by the installer of Adaptive Vision Library).
-This means that to compile a sample project, a properly installed package of Adaptive Vision Library is required.
+After choosing a proper option in the Output tab, the C++ Code Generator, apart from modules' code, will also create a sample tentatively configured Microsoft Visual Studio project together with sample user code using generated code.
+The configuration of such project follows the compilation requirements described above, including attaching headers and .lib files from the Aurora Vision Library package (it uses the AVL_PATHXX environment path created by the installer of Aurora Vision Library).
+This means that to compile a sample project, a properly installed package of Aurora Vision Library is required.